POST

 Storing what we have computed

 An inconvenience with the techniques we've used so far to compute the Fibonacci sequence is that we've never stored any result.
-Fortunately Julia provides a structure to do that, called Arrays
+Fortunately Julia provides a structure to do that, called Arrays.
+They are created using square brackets and separating values by commas.
+For example:

 julia> v = [7, 3]